ServiceNow/azimuth/docs/docs/user-guide/class-overlap.md

 ## Class Overlap Plot

-The Class Overlap plot shows semantic overlap in the training data as flows between source and target classes, displayed as nodes on the left (source) and right (target) sides of the plot.
+The Class Overlap plot shows the extent to which source classes semantically overlap target classes, all in the training data.
+The source class is the class label, and the target class is the class that the source class may look like, based on its nearest neighbors.
+As such, flows between class nodes indicate whether samples in a source class are in neighborhoods typified by other classes (class overlap) or its own class (self overlap).
+For each source class, class overlap and self-overlap values sum to 1, unless values are scaled by class size.

-Flows between class nodes indicate the extent to which samples in a source class are in neighborhoods typified by other classes (class overlap) or its own class (self-overlap).
-For each source class, class overlap and self-overlap flows sum to 1, unless total flow is scaled by class size.
+Overlap is displayed as flows from source class (nodes on the left) to target classes (right).
 Nodes are ordered with flows for greatest overlap values towards the top, so as to highlight these class pairs.
 Wider flows indicate greater overlap values.
 Colors group flows from the same source class.
 The plot is interactive, in that nodes can be moved and reordered via dragging.